 This herb is easily available and well studied for its anti-bacterial and anti-cancer properties.
 In clinical studies, Thyme has been found to be effective in treating rhinosinusitis, dysmenorrhea, muscle soreness, and bronchitis.
 In one clinical trial, Thyme combined with primrose root was found to be highly effective in reducing the symptoms of bronchitis and shorten the time it takes to recover (see study).

 1. A 3/4 glass of hot milk (almond, or raw milk that has been boiled), mixed with a half teaspoon of turmeric and a little rock candy or raw cane sugar, taken 2 times a day can rid you of a cough very fast.

 2. 3-5 cloves crushed, with a little bit of honey, can be licked to reduce a wet cough very fast.

-3. Inhaling steam of water mixed with a few drops of camphorated oil is also high effective in reducing congestion and mucus.
+3. Inhaling the steam of water mixed with a few drops of camphorated oil is also highly effective in reducing congestion and mucus.

 4. Licorice root is a powerful expectorant and can aid in liquefying and removing the excessive mucus.

 5. Sesame oil, warmed and rubbed on the chest.
 Sit with it for 15 minutes, then take a hot shower and wash it off.
 The heat from the sesame oil helps to liquefy and expel mucus as well as relieve the cough reflex.

 (Always use medicinal herbs under the supervision of a doctor)

 To schedule a consultation with me, Click Here.